Food and Drug Administration

 FDA evaluation of therapeutic equivalence in no way relieves practitioners of their professional responsibilities in prescribing and dispensing such products with due care and with appropriate information to individual patients.
 In those circumstances where the characteristics of a specific product, other than its active ingredient, are important in the therapy of a particular patient, the practitioner's prescribing of that product may be appropriate.
 Pharmacists must also be familiar with the different characteristics of therapeutically equivalent products, e.g., expiration dates/times and labeling directions for storage of the different products (particularly for reconstituted products), so they can properly advise patients when one product is substituted for another.

-Generally, drug products that the Agency considers multisource have been assigned a therapeutic equivalence code.
-The coding system for therapeutic equivalence evaluations is designed to allow users to determine quickly whether the Agency has evaluated a particular approved product (e.g., a particular strength of an approved drug) as therapeutically equivalent to other pharmaceutically equivalent products (first letter) and to provide additional information on the basis of FDA's evaluations (second letter).
+Generally, prescription drug products that the Agency considers multisource have been assigned a therapeutic equivalence code.
+The coding system for therapeutic equivalence evaluations is designed to allow users to determine quickly whether the Agency has evaluated a particular approved prescription drug product (e.g., a particular strength of an approved drug that is not on the Discontinued Drug Product list) as therapeutically equivalent to other pharmaceutically equivalent prescription drug products (first letter) and to provide additional information on the basis of FDA's evaluations (second letter).
 With some exceptions (e.g., therapeutic equivalence evaluations for certain 505(b)(2) applications), the therapeutic equivalence evaluation date is the same as the approval date.

 The two basic categories into which multisource drugs have been placed are indicated by the first letter of the relevant therapeutic equivalence code as follows: